scottfr/SystemsBook/11 Going Global/Going Global.md

 In this chapter, we saved the webpages we have created to our personal computers' hard drives and opened them in a browser from there.
 This works great for development, but it does not allow us to share our creations with others.

-Once you are ready to publish your webpages, you are going to have to move the HTML, CSS and JavaScript files off your computer and onto a web-server or web-host so that others can access them over the Internet.
-There are a number of different options for web-hosting that range from the simple to the complex and from the free to the expensive.
+Once you are ready to publish your webpages, you must move the HTML, CSS and JavaScript files off your computer and onto a web-server or web-host so that others can access them over the Internet.
+There are a number of options for web-hosting that range from the simple to the complex and from the free to the expensive.

 On the simple and free end of the spectrum there are free blogging sites like Blogger (<http://www.blogger.com>) or WordPress (<http://wordpress.com/>).
 These sites allow you to create free blogs but they also allow you to do much more than that.
 These types of sites will generally let you edit the source HTML of your pages allowing you to implement the demos in this chapter directly within a blog post.